 (NORWICH, NEW YORK) – Today, the Retail, Wholesale and Department Store Union (RWDSU), announced that the workers at Valley View Manor Nursing Home (VVM) in Norwich, New York, voted unanimously to approve their first union contract.
 The negotiations committee worked tirelessly to secure a strong contract that ensures workers’ concerns will be heard.
-In order for workers to provide the best care for their patients they need to have fair scheduling, safe staffing levels and to be heard by management when they raise concerns about patient care.
+In order for workers to provide the best care for their patients they need to have fair scheduling and to be heard by management when they raise concerns about patient care.
 This first contract does that and so much more.

 “Workers at Valley View Manor showed that the best way for working people to protect themselves and their families is to join together in a union,” said Stuart Appelbaum, President, Retail, Wholesale and Department Store Union (RWDSU).
 “It is clear that nursing home workers want change not just for themselves, but for their patients.
 The contract stipulations that workers at VVM secured helps accomplish both goals.
 It will make the nursing home not only a better place to work, but a better place to live.”